-- Create digital visual solutions in print and in multimedia that utilize a creative approach for producing graphic design solutions including images, typography, color, photography, sound, and motion; - Demonstrate, through oral and written communication, skills needed to work with clients throughout the process of design problem-solving, from research, design, and production to professionally presenting finished work; - Utilize various research methods and observational techniques to solve design problems; - Create a capstone project that will serve as the focus of a portfolio for print and digital media; - Evaluate the various issues related to diversity, equity, and inclusion in the field of Graphic Design.
+- Discuss the theoretical skills involved in creating graphic visual solutions and the historical aspect of graphic design; - Create digital visual solutions in print and in multimedia that utilize a creative approach for producing graphic design solutions including images, typography, color, photography, sound, and motion; - Demonstrate, through oral and written communication, skills needed to work with clients throughout the process of design problem-solving, from research, design, and production to professionally presenting finished work; - Utilize various research methods and observational techniques to solve design problems; - Create a capstone project that will serve as the focus of a portfolio for print and digital media; - Evaluate the various issues related to diversity, equity, and inclusion in the field of Graphic Design.

-Graduates can transfer to a related program at a four-year college or university and are eligible to take advantage of the many transfer/articulation agreements Union County College has with some of the top four-year colleges and universities in the country.
+Graduates can transfer to a related program at a four-year college or university and are eligible to take advantage of the many transfer/articulation agreements Union College has with some of the top four-year colleges and universities in the country.
 See a transfer advisor for details.